-Based on DfE Advice on Searching, Screening and Confiscation for Head Teachers, School Staff and Governing Bodies (January 2018) and reviewed in light of Searching, screening and confiscation: advice for schools 2022); Running a School Boarding House: a Legal Guide (BSA) and current practice.
-Updated September 2022
+Based on DfE Advice on Searching, screening and confiscation: advice for schools (2022) and Running a School Boarding House: a Legal Guide (BSA).

 Authority to Search, Screen and Confiscate

 Teaching staff are authorised in principle to search students or their possessions.
 An individual decision to search will normally be delegated to the Senior Deputy Head or Pastoral Deputy Head, but on a trip would be the responsibility of the trip leader.
 In accordance with the Equality Act 2010, the school will make reasonable adjustments for students based on their age, and any special educational needs or disability.